Jojoooo1/spring-boot-api/README.md

 For a more fine-grained authorization you can use Keycloak Attribute-based access control (ABAC).

-If you would like to centralize the API key authorization in Keycloak, I would recommend to use the Resource Owner’s Password Credentials (easier to set up but deprecated in OAuth 2) or Client Credentials Grant.
+If you would like to centralize the API key authorization in Keycloak, I would recommend using the Resource Owner’s Password Credentials (easier to set up but deprecated in OAuth 2) or Client Credentials Grant.